Cartesian-Systems/interview_1/README.md

 ## Interview Question: Log Analysis

-### Objective: Write a script that processes a log stream, extracts
+### Objective: Write a script that processes a log stream, extracts useful information from it, and generates a summary report.
-useful informationfrom it, and generates a summary report.
 The log file contains lines with different log levels, timestamps, and messages.
 Your task is to extract specific information and present it in a human-readable format.

 ### The function should generate a summary report with the following information:
  - Total number of log entries in the file.